Fujifilm X-T2 versus Panasonic G9

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a faster frame rate than the X-T2.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a faster frame rate than the X-T2.
 It can shoot movie footage at 4K/60p, while the Fujifilm is limited to 4K/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the X-T2 (3680k vs 2360k dots).
-The adjacent table lists some of the other core features of the Fujifilm X-T2 and Panasonic G9 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-T2, the Panasonic G9, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.